matjoeee/Scripting/Docker/README.md

 # Home Server Containers
 In the docker-compose files found in this directory are some of the containers I use in my personal home lab.
 I created templates of each individual container, so you can just add it to your own docker-compose file.
-Dont forget to change path directories, usernames, passwords and timezones according to your needs.
+Dont forget to change path directories, usernames, passwords, portsand timezones according to your needs.

 ## Run the docker-compose file
 ```